NitsuhNega/NitsuhNega/README.md

 I am an Applied Economist.
-My research focuses on technology adoption, energy poverty, social protection, and the integration of refugees into host communities. i uses household-level panel data and advanced empirical method including causal inference, panel data analysis, and econometric modeling.
+My research focuses on technology adoption, energy poverty, social protection, and the integration of refugees into host communities.
+I use household-level panel data and advanced empirical methods, including causal inference, panel data analysis, and econometric modeling.

 ---

 ## 📫 Get in Touch